paradimdata/project_chameleon/README.md

 Repository for Project Chameleon conversion scripts

 ## Working conversion functions held in the repository:
-- 4D STEM: documented and converted to series of 2D slices (16bpp TIFS)
+- 4D STEM: documented and converted to series of 2D slices
-- NON 4D STEM: Data graphed and converted to png
+- NON 4D STEM: Data graphed and converted to png (Experiencing difficulties)
 - XRD: Brker RAW/UXD to CSV
 - RHEED: 16 bpp images to TIF/PNG
 - MBE: Data sorted and graphed